Levani1111/Google-clone/README.md

 - Flexbox
 - Google Custom Search API
 - Firebase to setup the app to connect to Google
-- Firebase hosting to deploy the app
+- netlify hosting to deploy the app

 #### deployed